acolangelo/jPanelMenu/README.md

 When jPanelMenu is [turned on](#api-on), two `<div>` elements are created.
 The menu element (with an ID of `jPanelMenu-menu`), and the panel element (with a class of `jPanelMenu-panel`).
 In addition, a class of `jPanelMenu` is applied to the `<html>` tag.

 The menu, `#jPanelMenu-menu`, contains the elements targeted by the menu selector passed into the jPanelMenu constructor function.
-The targeted menu element is cloned into `#jPanelMenu-menu`, and is not removed from its original position in the DOM, it is only hidden (using `display: none`).
+By default, the targeted menu element is cloned into `#jPanelMenu-menu`, and is not removed from its original position in the DOM.
+This action can be overridden with the [`clone`](#options-clone) option.

-The panel, `.jPanelMenu-panel`, contains all of the content in the `<body>` element (except for the elements specified by the `[excludedPanelContent](#options-excludedPanelContent)` option).
+The panel, `.jPanelMenu-panel`, contains all of the content in the `<body>` element (except for the elements specified by the [`excludedPanelContent`](#options-excludedPanelContent) option).
 The selected content is moved, not cloned, into `.jPanelMenu-panel`.

 To style or select the menu, use the following selector: `#jPanelMenu-menu`.